PhyloclassTalk/phyloclasstalk.github.io/doc/PhyloclassTalk-1.0.md

 To add territories to a "Composite Territory", select the option "Add territory..." in the menu item.

-###Open territory files
+### Open territory files

 A territory is a file with .tty extension.
 You can open a previously created territory by:

 - Click in the Territory Builder icon and select Territory Viewer.
 A window with list of saved territories is displayed at the top.
 The bottom of the window displays a map for the currently selected territory.
 - Open the "World menu", then Tools, and File Browser.
 Navigate to your project folder, and selecting the territory file.
 Once found, select the .tty file and then right-click to bring the contextual menu.
 Select the menu item "BioSmalltalk: Materialize".
 An explorer window will open displaying the territory containment structure.

+\pagebreak

 ##Classifier

 ###Introduction

-The PhyloclassTalk Classifier is a frendly user-interface window to perform rule-based classification of observations (or instances).
-Currently observations are based in GenBank Records but other type of records (for example, EMBL) could be possible, although not currently implemented.
+The PhyloclassTalk Classifier includes a friendly user-interface window to perform rule-based classification of observations (or instances).
+Observations are based in GenBank Records but other type of records (for example, EMBL) could be possible, although not currently implemented.

 The classifier window is divided in three main panels.
 Left-most panel - named Classifier Parameters - contains the classifier settings stored in the current project.
 Both the middle and right-panels contains the classification results once finished.

 ###Classifier Parameters

-The Classifier Parameters includes all necessary settings to change the Classifier behavior.
+The Classifier Parameters includes all necessary settings to change the Classifier behaviour.
 All settings are required to have non-empty values.

 ####Classifier Rules